WebKit/Documentation/docs/Ports/WindowsPort.md

 Install [the latest Visual Studio with "Desktop development with C++" workload](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation).

 Install CMake, Perl, Python, Ruby, gperf, LLVM, and Ninja.
+Python 3.12 has [a problem for WebKit at the moment](https://webkit.org/b/261113).
+Use Python 3.11.

-You can use [Chocolatey](https://chocolatey.org/) to install the tools.
+You can use [Chocolatey](https://community.chocolatey.org/) to install the tools.
 [ActivePerl chocolatey package](https://community.chocolatey.org/packages/ActivePerl) has a problem and no package maintainer now.
 XAMPP includes Perl, and running layout tests needs XAMPP.
 Install XAMPP instead.

 ```
-choco install -y xampp-81 python ruby git cmake gperf llvm ninja
+choco install -y xampp-81 python311 ruby git cmake gperf llvm ninja
 ```

 Install pywin32 Python module for run-webkit-tests and git-webkit.